flurie/sdp/README.md

 * Orientation to other libraries.
 SDP is unlikely to be used by itself, but it can become a bridge between other libraries and structures.
-SDP doesn't give its own implementations of structures an advantage over external ones (except, perhaps, own implementation of indices).
+SDP doesn't give its own implementations of structures an advantage over external ones (except, perhaps, own implementation of n-dimensional indices).
 You can add general classes implementations for any data structures and they will be able to work perfectly with native ones and between themselves.
 If other developers do the same, then writing the code will be a little easier (if not, think about using other solutions).
 * Good extensibility.
 SDP is based on type classes that provide the simplest interfaces for working with different data structures and reduce code duplication.
 SDP will not require you to use qualified import when working with